Julia Tutwiler College of Education

 - Submission of a written application for the internship program which includes a personal philosophy and its relationship to teaching practices.

-- Unconditional admission to the Teacher Education Program.
+- Unconditional admission to the Educator Preparation Program.

 - Senior standing (90 or more semester hours) and within 12-18 semester hours of completing all course work and must be unconditionally admitted to the program by the beginning of the semester prior to registering for the internship.*

-- A minimum quality point ration of 2.5 in each of the following areas:
+- A minimum quality point ratio of 2.75 with no grade less than a “C” in each of the following areas: General Studies, Teaching Field, Professional Education, Overall

-- Approval of the Teacher Education Screening Committee, and the Coordinator of Field Experience.
+- Approval of the Educator Preparation Screening Committee and the Coordinator of Field Experience.

 - Freedom from any physical, mental, or emotional condition which might impair the student’s effectiveness as a teacher.